SanklanSrivastava/ApnaCollege/README.md

 # ApnaCollege
-This is my first git repo
+This is my first Git Repository.
+This line is added later by Sanklan to see the commit history.